bellobambo/proof-bags/README.md

-# Proof Bags
+# Proof

-Proof Bags is a Assessment Managment Platform built on Solana.
+Proof is a Assessment Managment Platform built on Solana.
 Tutors create courses and exams with a little fee, students enroll with a wallet, pay to access exams, submit answers, and can store their score as proof of assessment on-chain on the solana network.

 ## Bags and $B4BAMBO